computerlegs/live-keys/README.md

 runTest();
 ```
 Run `node test-app/fake-api.js` and `npm run dev` in separate terminals.
 Then run `node test-app/run-test.js`.
 Toggle streaming mode on and off to see the test succeed and fail.

+---
+## Contributing
+Open to contribution or collaboration, also, feel free to fork or clone this repo.